Weinrib/Reddiget/README.md

 * Should have used a UI library to handle flexbox instead of implementing it on my own.
 It took too much time
 * The same could be said about styling.
 I do like how the final model looks like but it can certainly be improved
 * Pagination certainly can be improved.
 My current code does not take into account that a post position can change when upvoted enough times.
 I couldn't find a solution around this one
+* I would have liked to add more test cases, mostly for the redux store and sagas since the components are quite simple